How do we get to the Abaco Islands?

 You will receive the boat with full fuel, water and dinghy gas and must return with same.
 In a week you will maybe spend $100 on fuel & water, and groceries are whatever you purchase.
-Dockage and moorings are extras; we have a couple of free moorings at Hopetown and Lubbers Cay, others run $20-25 per night and of course anchoring is free.
+Dockage and moorings are extras and will run $20-25 per night and of course anchoring is free.
 If you are on a captained charter, at the end of your charter if you feel your captain provided exceptional service during your trip it is customary to tip your captain.
 The amount is entirely a personal preference however as a guideline, at least 20% of the captain’s fee (outlined in your invoice) is recommended.
 As credit cards can’t be processed for this, cash is very much appreciated.

 What about provisions for the week?

 The rate does not include food or provisions.
-We of course have a full galleys on the boats equipped with pots & pans and typically guests provision for the week on the way to the charter.
+We of course have fully galleys on the boats equipped with pots & pans and typically guests provision for the week on their arrival day.
 We do however, have a local company that can handle this for you at an additional cost, please contact us for the details.

 What if I want to get my own provisions?